Welcome to Gene's web pages. Here you will find some of the things that make

 64k of ram and could then run an OS called OS-9.
 That OS has developed into

-a faster, more capable OS in the form of nitros9, and many files are newer than the 3.2.9
+a faster, more capable OS in the form of nitros9, and some files

-I have copied some possibly useful things from the coco's hard drive to Genes-os9-stf.
+I have copied some possibly useful things from the coco's hard drive to here.

 Should someone find something of theirs that they would rather not have